janosgyerik/hiring-tools/README.md

 - How to tell who is a good programmer?
 - How to manage the recruiting process efficiently?

-These can be further broken down.
+These can be broken down further to smaller pieces.
 However, there are no simple deterministic answers, to any of this.

 The overall recruiting process